|Title:||Evaluation of Ninth Grade Academies in Broward County Public Schools|

 Data Analytic Strategy: Data for the impact analyses is nested—individual students are nested within schools—and observations within the same group are not statistically independent of one another.
 Multilevel models will be used to estimate the effect of the NGAs and examine and influence of implementation and potential mediators of effects.
 The study will attend to variations in school conditions and the degree to which schools are implementing core NGA elements and/or additional practices.

-Somers, M.-A and I. Garcia.
-(2016).
+Somers, M.A., Garcia, I., and Quint, J. (2016).
 Helping Students Make the Transition into High School: The Effect of Ninth Grade Academies on Students' Academic and Behavioral Outcomes.
-New York: MDRC.
-Available at http://www.mdrc.org/sites/default/files/Helping_Students_Make_the_Transition_into_High_School_FR.pdf